Learning Certified Neural Network Controllers Using Contraction and Interval Analysis

 \section{Conclusion and Future Work}

 In this letter, we presented a framework for jointly learning a neural network controller and a neural contraction metric with formal guarantees of closed-loop contraction over a region $X$.
-By leveraging (i) a novel asymmetric contraction condition and (ii) interval analysis with GPU-parallelized corner checks, our approach avoids the conservatism of direct LMI bounding and sample complexity issues associated to Lipschitz-based guarantees.
-For control-affine systems satisfying a Killing field condition, we provided an explicit tracking controller requiring only two forward inferences of the network.
-We demonstrated the approach on a 10-state quadrotor.
+By leveraging a novel asymmetric contraction condition, GPU-parallelized corner checks, and end-to-end automatic differentiation, our approach avoids dependency management overconservativeness and sample complexity issues associated to Lipschitz-based guarantees.
+For control-affine systems, we also developed an explicit tracking controller requiring only two forward inferences of the network.

 Several directions remain for future work.
 Incorporating forward invariance guarantees for the certified region and enforcing bounded control inputs would strengthen the practical applicability of the framework.
 More broadly, extending the approach to learn Finsler-Lyapunov functions or to certify contraction with respect to non-Euclidean norms could further expand its scope to systems where Riemannian metrics are not the most natural choice.